-The projected financial condition of the Social Security program as measured by the long-range actuarial balance under the intermediate assumptions of the 2008 trustees' report is substantially improved when compared to that shown in the 2007 report.
-While 2041 remains as the projected year of trust fund exhaustion, the size of the actuarial deficit over the 75-year projection period is decreased substantially.
-This improvement is principally the result of changes in immigration methods and assumptions.
-The 2008 report also projects that trust fund expenditures will exceed tax income beginning in 2017.
+The projected financial condition of the Social Security program under the intermediate assumptions of the 2007 trustees' report is quite similar to that shown in the 2006 report.
+The projected date of trust fund exhaustion moved back one year from 2040 to 2041, and the size of the actuarial deficit over the 75-year projection period has decreased slightly.
+The 2007 report also projects that trust fund expenditures will exceed tax income beginning in 2017.
 If this occurs, Social Security will start putting demands on the U.S. Treasury to begin redeeming securities held in its trust funds.
-Thereafter, the projected cash flow shortfall will rise, reaching 4.20 percent of payroll for 2082.
+Thereafter, the projected cash flow shortfall will rise, reaching 5.20 percent of payroll for 2081.
 All this assumes that future demographic and economic experience will follow the intermediate assumptions and that the Social Security Act is not changed.
 Given the uncertainty of the future over the next 75 years, many other reasonable scenarios are possible.
 The projected exhaustion date for Social Security's trust funds may be over three decades in the future, but Social Security still faces long-term financial problems.
 The need for timely and effective action to make Social Security not only solvent, but also sustainable, is demonstrated by the findings in the trustees' report.
-The sooner reforms are enacted, the more gradual and flexible they can be, and the more advance notice can be provided to those who will be affected.
+The sooner reforms are enacted, the more gradual and flexible they can be, and the more advance notice can be provided for those who will be affected.